Fth3r/Portfolio/README.md

-This repo will contain interesting projects and cool things I've done.
+This repo will contain interesting projects and things I think are cool.